GitHub-Sofyan/academic-personal-1/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Diploma in Engineering" institution = "Temasek Polytechnic" year = 2023
+  course = "Specialist Diploma in Industrial Internet of Things" institution = "Temasek Polytechnic" year = 2021

 [[education.courses]]
   course = "Bachelor of General Studies"